Data Types

 Enums

 It is often the case that we want to define a variable that can only take a certain set of values and the values are known up front.
-In C you can use an enum for this.
+Just like the below code shows, in C you can use an enum for this.

 #include <stdio.h>